-Many organizations are focused on proving the ROI of social, so highlight experience that demonstrates you can get results—including numbers from real-world wins whenever possible.
+Many organizations are focused on proving the ROI of social, so showcase experience that demonstrates that your social marketing strategies yield results.
+Including numbers from real-world wins goes a long way.

-For example, you could highlight the growth of social channels during your tenure, the success of campaigns you ran, and so on.
-Keep this tight and to the point, using active language.
+For example, you could highlight the growth of social channels during your time managing them, the success of campaigns you ran, and so on.